fdavalo/ocp4-install-onenode-libvirtd/README.md

 install-env.sh :
   - you need to fill first parameters with your values
+  - you need to retrieve a pull secret from redhat : cf https://cloud.redhat.com/openshift/create/local
-  - you need to call the script with password for accessing redhat download site
+  - you need to specify a user and password for accessing redhat download site
   - you need to source the script

 install-pre.sh :